arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## Audience

-This module introduces the CHOP community to the Project Template, a structure file directory for managing research data.
+This module introduces the CHOP community to the Project Template, a structured file directory for managing research data.
 It is useful to ANYONE at CHOP involved in creating, managing or analyzing research data.

 The Project Template offers an easy to use and flexible structure for organizing data providing structure and context to project files and documents.
 It provides a shared, documented framework for organizing a research effort.
 This achieves multiple goals:

-- It assists research teams in building transparency and reproducible workflows.
+- It assists research teams in building transparency and reproducible workflows
-- It establishes a structure that allows for easier long-term preservation.
+- It establishes a structure that allows for easier long-term preservation
-- It provides context to assist in future reuse of research either for collaborators or for the original researcher themselves.
+- It provides context to assist in future reuse of research either for collaborators or for the original researcher themselves
-- It organizes a research project for archiving within Arcus.
+- It organizes a research project for archiving within Arcus

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>